samtron1412/docs/tech/it/sw/vim.md

 Plugins available that will extend or add new functionality to Vim.
 - Vim's internal scripting language - vimscript (viml)
-- Lua, Perl, Python, Raccket, Ruby, and Tcl
+- Lua, Perl, Python, Racket, Ruby, and Tcl

 ### Search and replace